wajuayaan-ui/cvcraft/README.md

 ## What this is
-A small Express server (`server.js`) that serves the CVCraft frontend (`public/index.html`) and proxies requests to the Anthropic API so your API key never touches the browser.
+A small Express server (`server.js`) that serves the CVCraft frontend (`public/index.html`) and proxies requests to Google's free Gemini API so your API key never touches the browser.

 ## Requirements
 - Node.js 18 or newer (check with `node -v`)
-- An Anthropic API key (console.anthropic.com → API Keys)
+- A free Gemini API key (aistudio.google.com/app/apikey — no credit card needed)

 ## Setup (first time only)